Skip to content

 Personal practice (Chapter §VIII): morning calibration, understanding meditation, wu wei awareness, evening reflection.
 This is the rhythm of individual lucidity.
 Its cycle is daily: each day, See \(\to\) Judge \(\to\) Act \(\to\) Reflect.
 It cultivates lucid individuals, beings who can notice their own affects, examine their own judgments, and maintain lucidity in action.

-Political practice (this chapter): deliberation, civic self-defense, institutional lucidity, the tension between courage and humility.
-This is the rhythm of collective lucidity.
-Its cycle extends beyond the individual: Co-See \(\to\) Co-Judge \(\to\) Co-Act \(\to\) Co-Reflect.
-It cultivates lucid societies, communities that can genuinely deliberate, resist manipulation, and correct themselves.
+Political practice (this chapter): deliberation, civic self-defense, institutional lucidity, the strung tension between courage and humility.
+This is the pulse of collective lucidity, and its cycle reaches past any single person: Co-See \(\to\) Co-Judge \(\to\) Co-Act \(\to\) Co-Reflect.
+Out of it grow lucid societies, communities able to deliberate in earnest, to shrug off manipulation, and to set themselves right.

 Personal practice cultivates lucid individuals.
 Political practice cultivates lucid societies.
 And ultimately, a lucid civilization ceases to broadcast.
 It becomes silence itself.